 For evaluation purposes, I generated a simulated dataset of 153,000 lake areas following the Pareto distribution using inverse transform sampling (Newman, 2005).
 Lakes in my simulated dataset have a minimum and maximum area of approximately 1 and 81,000 km2 respectively.
 This maximum was chosen to be approximately as large as Lake Superior but less than the Caspian Sea following (Lehner and Döll, 2004).
-The number of lakes in the simulated dataset was adjusted so that the total “true” area of the dataset (2.63 mil km2) would match the total reported in the HydroLAKES dataset (2.93 mil km2) as closely as possible.
-I simulated a censored lake dataset by excluding lakes smaller than e1.
-This excludes (i.e. censors) approximately 60% of lakes in the total dataset.
+The number of lakes in the simulated dataset was adjusted so that the total “true” area of the dataset (3.28 mil km2) would approximately match (but exceed) the total reported in the HydroLAKES dataset (2.93 mil km2).
+I simulated a censored lake dataset by excluding approximately 60% of lakes in the total dataset.
 I approximated the "true" lake area total by constructing the empirical distribution function (edf) of the data which approximates the underlying Pareto cdf (Newman, 2005).
 Then I used this estimate of the cdf slope to generate cdf estimates for the censored lakes.
 I combined these cdf estimates with the edf values from the known lakes before calculating the sum of the inverted distribution (Figure 2).

 I estimated the Pareto shape parameter a in a frequentist framework by calculating the slope of the edf in log-log space using linear regression in R (Team and others, 2018).
 I evaluated uncertainty in both a and total lake area in a Bayesian framework using Stan (Stan Development Team, 2017).
-Instead of computing on the edf (as in the frequentist case), I computed directly on the pdf with the following Stan model:
+Instead of computing on the edf (as in the frequentist case), I computed directly on the pdf with the Stan model available in the code supplement.

-Placement of Figure 3

 I used uninformative gamma priors for both the xmin and a parameters following (Scollnik, 2007).
 I ran the model with four chains of 25,000 iterations and used the Stan defaults for thinning and burn-in which specify no thinning and discarding the first half (12,500) of iterations.
 I examined model fits to ensure that all models had acceptable convergence of MCMC chains.

+Finally, I evaluated empirical uncertainty in total lake area using the size-dependent detection/non-detection estimates reported by Cheruvelil et al. (2021) which found that about 80% of lakes < 1 km2 and 95% of lakes between 1 and 10 km2 were accurately represented in the National Hydrograph Network.
+I implemented a random sampling (n=500) procedure using these detection fractions whereby empirical uncertainty is reported as the quantiles of the resulting distribution.

 Assessment

-The total area of the simulated dataset (2.63 mil. km2, Table 1) was smaller than the empirical total of the HydroLAKES (2.67 mil. km2) dataset.
-Visual inspection of the frequentist results, which are computed on the edf, appeared to produce a reasonable density estimate for small censored lakes (Figure 2).
-Although frequentist estimates of total lake area were close to the "true" value, uncertainty bounds were unrealistically small (Table 1).
+The total area of the simulated dataset (3.28 mil. km2, Table 1) was larger than the empirical total of the HydroLAKES (2.67 mil. km2) dataset.
+Visual inspection of the frequentist results, which are computed on the edf, appeared to produce a reasonable density estimate for small, censored lakes (Figure 2).
+Although frequentist estimates of total lake area were close to the "true" value, uncertain“y bo”nds were unrealistically small compared to an empirical estimate of uncertainty (Table 1).

-In contrast to the fixed a and fixed total lake area estimates produced by the frequentist approach, I found substantial variability in both a (95% CI: 0.86, 0.92) and total area using a Bayesian approach (Fig 4, 5).
-In particular, the Bayesian 95% credible intervals for a encapsulated the true value (Fig 4).
-Despite better uncertainty estimates using a Bayesian approach, the true value of total lake area was underestimated.
+In contrast to the fixed a and fixed total lake area estimates produced by the frequentist approach, I found substantial variability in both a (95% CI: 0.65, 1.02) and total area using a Bayesian approach (Fig 3, 4).
+In particular, the Bayesian 95% credible intervals for a encapsulated the true value (Fig 3).
+Despite larger uncertainty estimates using a Bayesian approach (i.e. more closely matching the empirical estimate of uncertainty), the true value of total lake area was underestimated.
 The reason for this underestimation is likely owed to incomplete “back calculation” in the cutoff method (i.e. back calculated lakes did not extend all the way to the smallest lakes in the simulated dataset).

 Discussion